Tool List

 - **File** - DEBUG level and above

-- **WebSocket** - Real-time broadcast to the Web interface
+- **WebSocket** - Real-time broadcasting to Web interface

 ```typescript